taikatta/Konyvkucko/README.md

 This is my first Milestone Project on the Full Stack Web Developer Code Institute course.

 I moved to Ireland 5 years ago and since then every time we visit back to Hungary my luggage is packed with Hungarian books.
 I had an idea of launching a Hungarian Library somewhere in Dublin.
 Last year I applied for a grant, as a first step I wanted to buy only children's books.
-The collection is about 120 books by now and it is growing, i got books from authors, organizations, individuals.
+The collection is about 120 books by now and it is growing, I got books from authors, organizations, individuals.
 The launch of the Hungarian children's book will be on the 29th oc October, 2019.

 ## UX